 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 This programme aims to provide the theoretical, practical and clinical basis of the science of audiology.
-It contains two short clinical placements in NHS audiology departments in the North West of England.
+It contains a number of short clinical placements in NHS audiology departments in the North West of England.

-The programme provides students with an MSc but further clinical training or qualifications may be required to become a qualified Audiologist.
-These requirements vary from country to country so we encourage any potential applicants to check with these requirements with the Health Service in your country before you apply.
+These requirements vary from country to country so we encourage any potential applicants to check these requirements with the Health Service in your country before you apply.